 Skin checks are a simple and painless process, usually taking less than 30 minutes.
 Having regular skin checks provides peace of mind and ensures that any problems are detected as early as possible.
 The frequency of checks depends on your personal risk factors, such as skin type, family history, and sun exposure.

-We recommend patients book a Total Body Photography appointment prior to their skin check.
-Total Body Photography (also known as mole mapping) is where photos of your whole body are taken in specific poses.
-This means that your doctor will be able to review these with you as part of your skin check appointment, and provide a baseline for future comparison.
+We offer two options for patients booking a skin check.
+The first option includes Total Body Photography (also known as Mole Mapping), which involves seeing one of our nurses first, where a systematic collection of photos of your whole body are taken in specific poses.
+This means that your doctor will be able to review these with you as part of your skin check appointment.
+These photos also provide a baseline for future comparison.
+There is more information about this on the Total Body Photography page.

 Outdoor hobbies like golf and gardening are great for your health, but they increase your sun exposure